This delicious tamale pie with tender shredded chicken and green chile sauce is made with millet flour and is gluten-free and corn-free!

 This tamale bake is an excellent home for rotisserie chicken or meal-prepped shredded chicken you popped in the freezer a few weeks ago because YOU ARE SO ON THE BALL.

-Well, you can make some easy Instant Pot Shredded Chicken in no time.
+Well, you can make some shredded chicken in your Instant Pot in no time.
 Or go get a rotisserie chicken!

 Do I have to put vegetables in tamale pie?